What was your first job?

 What’s been your best investment?

-What luxury wouldn’t you give up?
+Any luxuries you won’t give up?

 What’s been your biggest financial regret?

-Are you savvy with your personal finances?
+Do you consider yourself savvy with personal finances?

 What was your last impulse purchase?